WILLOWTOWN WALKING TOUR GUIDE

 The brewery was owned by Philip Livingston and later sold to Hezekiah Beers Pierrepont, 1768-1838, who played a key role in Brooklyn’s development.
 Pierrepont converted the brewery to a distillery that made his “Anchor” brand gin.
 He sold the distillery in 1819.
 Such industries as a spermaceti candle factory and a sugar refinery subsequently operated there.

-Continue west and at the green light cross Furman Street, the western boundary of Willowtown.
+Continue west.
+At the green light cross Furman St, the western edge of Willowtown.

 + 334 Furman Street to the right and 360 Furman to the left, also now known as One Brooklyn Bridge Park, were built respectively in 1917 and 1928 by the New York Dock Company.
 They were two of the company’s massive loft buildings, warehouses and railway sheds that stretched for two and a-half miles along the then completely industrial Brooklyn waterfront.
 No. 334 now houses the offices of the not-yet-complete Brooklyn Bridge Park going from Atlantic Avenue north just beyond the Manhattan Bridge.
 The latest incarnation of No. 360 is as a luxury condo.